Huputtautunut/WeatherApp/README.md

-A simple website that shows weather in Tampere
+A simple website that shows weather in Tampere.
-Data s fetched from TAMK's own weather station
+Data is fetched from TAMK's own weather station